 This is a challenge I’ve seen around the Internet a couple of times.
 The basis of it is pretty simple – just name out some books that start with each of the letters of your name.
 Sounds simple right?

 No. For this, I’m going to list a book that I haven’t read, and it’s then my TBR of sorts.
 Once I’ve read it, I can come back here and talk about it.
-All of these books are already on my Goodreads TBR shelf, so hopefully this will be what spurs me on to actually tick them off.
+All of these books are already on my physical TBR shelf or on my Kindle, so hopefully this will be what spurs me on to actually tick them off.

 This post is part of Six for Sunday, run by Steph from A Little But a Lot.